IMPORTANT REMINDERS

 To recap – 1 x 70L bag which you will only have access to at the overnight accommodation (15kg max), 1 x 35L will be transported to the pit stops during the day for you and your race bag.

-2 key points to emphasize on packing:
+2 key points to emphasise on packing:

-1 – We ask that you bring soft duffel bag style packs only.
+1. We ask that you bring soft duffel bag style packs only.
 NO SUITCASES.
 These are generally bulkier, heavier, and more awkward to pack and transport.
 This goes for your overnight bag and pit stop bags.

 OUT ON THE ROUTE